Sushmithaa1234/NAFLD-Drug-Discovery-Project/README.md

 The goal was to identify potential PPAR-α ligands using computational docking and visualize their interactions to shortlist promising lead molecules.

+[Information on the ligands, docking results and image of the protein-ligand complex are attached]

 ---

 ## 🧪 Tools & Databases Used